antistereotip/ghost/ZERO-SQUAD/README.md

 - The logic of integration into the dark side of the network requires encrypted tunnels and strong encryption.
 - Identity must not be compromised.
 - Please use VPN and TOR, and best solution is Tails OS.
-Or just Customize Your Debian :)
+Or just Customize Your Debian.
 - https://www.debian.org/
 - https://www.torproject.org/download/
 - https://protonmail.com/